Infinite-Nomic/Infinite-Nomic/rules.md

 *72 hours have passed since the proposal was made
 *At least one third of the games active players have voted on the proposal *At least two thirds of the votes have been positive

+# Rule 13: Retracting proposals
+You may retract a proposal.
+Before the proposal has solidified, you can remove it.
+You may do so however you like, as long as you clarify that you retract it and that it is no longer up for voting.